 With the goal of ensuring that all Africans have access to, and are served by, safe, sustainable and reliable transport systems, SSATP actively partners with African member countries, development partners, regional economic communities, and other private and public sector organizations to address the main policy issues hindering the region’s transport sector.

-Currently implementing its Third Development Plan - a multi-year work program (2015-2020) focused on regional integration, urban mobility, and road safety - SSATP is at the forefront of Africa's transport reforms, driving deep-rooted policy changes and capacity building programs that are paving the path to a safer, more integrated, and sustainable transport system in Africa.
+Currently implementing its Fourth Development Plan - a multi-year work program (2022-2026) focused on regional integration, urban mobility, road safety and road asset management - SSATP is at the forefront of Africa's transport reforms, driving deep-rooted policy changes and capacity building programs that are paving the path to a safer, more integrated, and sustainable transport system in Africa.

 SSATP's story began with a small group of African countries and international development partners who were deeply troubled by the poor condition of Africa's road networks.
 Despite having invested billions of dollars in expanding their road networks after independence, few African countries had enough money to maintain them.